Flexible Clustering with a Sparse Mixture of Generalized Hyperbolic Distributions: Real Data Analyses

 \subsection{Movehub Quality of Life}

-The Movehub quality of life data consists of five key metrics for 216 cities (i.e., $n=216$ and $p=5$): purchase power, health care, pollution, quality of life and crime rate.
+The Movehub quality of life data consist of five key metrics for 216 cities (i.e., $n=216$ and $p=5$): purchase power, health care, pollution, quality of life, and crime rate.
 An overall rating for a city is given considering all five metrics.
-The data is published on www.movehub.com.
-Our proposed GHD-GLS, MGHD, and MGHFA are fitted to these data for $G=1,\ldots, 6$ and $q=1, \ldots, 3$ for MGHFA.
-The minimum BIC occurs at $G=2$ for all three approaches.
-A cross-tabulation of the predicted classification from the three approaches is shown in Table~\ref{table:cityclass}.
+The data are available online at {\tt www.movehub.com}.
+The GHD-GLS, MGHD, and MGHFA approaches are fitted to these data for $G=2,3,4$ and, for MGHFA, for $q=1,2,3$.
+The minimum BIC occurs at $G=2$ for MGHD and MGHFA, and at $G=3$ for GHD-GLS.
+A cross-tabulation of the predicted classifications against true classes for the three approaches is shown in Table~\ref{table:cityclass}.
 Table~\ref{table:citystats} presents the mean and standard deviation of the five metrics as well as the overall rating for each group.

 Group 1 consists of cities with lower ratings in purchase power, health care and quality of life, while having higher ratings in pollution and crime rate.
-The overall rating for the cities in Group 1 is lower when compared to Group 2.
-Fig.~\ref{fig:cityquality} shows the sparse correlation structures among the five variables differ across groups which can only be found using the GHD-GLS approach.
-In particular, Group 1 is characterized by the relation between quality of life, crime rate, and purchase power, and Group 2 is characterized by the relation between quality of life, health care, and purchase power.
+The overall rating for the cities in Group 1 is lower when compared to cities in Groups 2 and~3.
+Fig.~\ref{fig:cityg} shows the sparse correlation structures among the five variables differ across groups which can only be found using the GHD-GLS approach.
+In particular, Group 1 is characterized by the relation between quality of life and purchase power, Group 2 is characterized by the relation between quality of life, crime rate, health care and purchase power, and Group 3 is characterized by the relation between quality of life and crime rate.

-The predicted classification from our approach agrees with MGHD on all cities except for Barcelona, Curitiba and Braga.
-This classification result shows that GHD-GLS performs well in low dimensional data; in particular, it does not over-penalize the model parameters due to the flexibility in estimating the degree of regularization.
-MGHFA, however, yields a different result, classifying 18 cities into Group 1 when they belong to Group 2 using GHD-GLS.
-The 18 cities are: Johannesburg, Fortaleze, Noida, Rotterdam, Pretoria, Paris, London, Dublin, New York, Haifa, Curitiba, Bristol, Nicosia, Belfast, Malmo, Brighton, Seoul and Braga.
-Some of the cites have a very high overall rating, such as London, Paris and New York.
+The predicted classification from our approach agrees with MGHD on 167 cities and disagrees on 49 cities.
+Out of those 49 cities, GHD-GLS distinguishes 44 of those cities as a third group.
+Similarly, the predicted classification from our approach agrees with MGHFA on 161 cities and disagrees on 55 cities where GHD-GLS distinguishes 34 of those cities as a third group.
+The remaining 21 cities are placed into Group 2 where they belong to Group 1 or~3 using GHD-GLS.